emmermarcell/GemmaLearningLab/README.md

 **GemmaLearningLab** is a proof-of-concept Android app that leverages Google’s Gemma-3n model to provide offline tutoring for Hungarian kids.
 It processes screenshots and voice inputs, generates flashcards and quizzes, and delivers interactive learning—all without requiring internet access or subscriptions.
 Designed as a smart, accessible, and playful learning companion, it aims to support local education effectively.

-Hungary’s education system faces significant challenges, including insufficient funding for teachers and resources.
-Many students rely on private tutors because the formal system often cannot fully address their learning needs.
-This project tackles these issues by harnessing Gemma-3n’s multimodal capabilities to replicate key functions of a private tutor, running entirely on-device after an initial model download—eliminating the need for continuous internet connectivity or subscription fees.

-Part of the [Google Gemma-3n Hackathon](https://www.kaggle.com/competitions/google-gemma-3n-hackathon), this project showcases innovative applications of Gemma-3n to empower learners and help bridge educational gaps in Hungary through accessible, offline AI technology.
+This project is part of the [Google Gemma-3n Hackathon](https://www.kaggle.com/competitions/google-gemma-3n-hackathon) and addresses educational needs in Hungary by offering private tutor-like assistance directly on users’ devices without ongoing internet or subscription requirements.

 ---